OwlMan77/WDI-PROJECT-2/readme.md

 From that point on the first thing I did when I decided on what to do was create a model called `location` with an api route and a controller.
 This would accept all the data from the takeout JSON data and save it to the database.

-I then implemented Multer(a file upload module) with a upload directory to act as storage, I then implemented a promise in the locations controllerto create a location for each location in a JSON file uploaded.
+I then implemented Multer(a file upload module) with a upload directory to act as storage, I then implemented a promise in the locations controller to create a location for each location in a JSON file uploaded.

 ###Challenges